SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 • You can test the integrity of the sealant by spinning the nut loose and wrenching or twisting the fitting from the inside.
 If there is any indication that the sealant is loose, redo it.
 The factory polysulfide sealant has hardened by now and creates a marginal seal.
 Don't be surprised if you find it crumbly when you remove the fitting.
 This is a sure sign that it should have been resealed years ago.
 While today's superior sealants work better and stay pliable longer, they have a definitive lifetime as well!
 So don't be lulled into complacency.

-To disassemble, loosen the nut and the hose clamps on the cockpit fitting, crack the sealant and lift it up out of the cockpit sole and hose.
+To disassemble, loosen the nut and the hose clamps on the cockpit fitting, crack the sealant and lift it up out of the cockpit sole along with the hose.
 A difficult to release hose can be removed easier with a hose removal tool.
 You can generally remove the hose without damaging the barbs that a knife cut will.
 Clean all components and reinstall in the reverse order.
 Seal all fittings to the hull with Sikaflex.
 Replace the old hose with new clear polyurethane high pressure fiber reinforced hose.
 A new polyurethane hose can be persuaded to slip over a barbed fitting if you first soak the hose end in very hot water.
 This will make the polyurethane pliable, permitting a full depth fit over the barbs.
 Let the hose cool before you tighten the hose clamps.
 Tighten the clamps till the hose material just starts to swell out the holes, NOT any further.
 Some of it should ooze out all around to ensure a water tight seal.
 If you want to test the seals for water tightness, seal the bottom fitting with a rubber plug and fill the tube with water.
 Watch for several days!

-_____________________________ SOME SAFETY NOTES ABOUT FITTINGS ___________________________
+_____________________ SAFETY NOTES ABOUT THRU-HULL FITTINGS ____________________

-1. PROTECT THE PLUMBING - Don't store your "cruising gear" around the drain hoses under the cockpit.
+2. PROTECT THE PLUMBING - Don't store your "cruising gear" around the drain hoses under the cockpit.
 It should go without saying that heavy articles shouldn't push against the fittings or hoses.
 I know of several boats that have had a close call due to a heavy article that dislodged a drain hose in a bouncy seaway.
 If you enjoy the adrenalin rush of plugging holes and racing to shallow water then go ahead, store your heavy items here!
 The inside of the hull is quite smooth so they will slide easily!

 - The barbed end of a fitting is 1 1/8" ID, the flange end of a fitting is 1 3/8" ID and the hole through the hull is 1 7/8" ID.
 So if you use a tapered plug select one that is slightly outside these dimensions, 1" to 2".
 This size will protect you from a hose that has fallen off to a fitting that is no longer attached to the hull.
 The latter is unlikely to happen unless you drive the plug too far into the barbed end of a fitting, splitting it.
 Damn!